All Episodes

 Fight the power.

-Isley brothers.
+Isley Brothers.

-Favorite Isley, of course, Rudolph plays the, well, Ronald, too, lead singer, but Rudolph on the tambourines here.
+Favorite, Isley, of course, Rudolph, plays the, well, Ronald, too, lead singer, but Rudolph on the tambourines here.

 We play more music on this show than music stations play.

-This is uh Honesty?
+This is Honesty?

-Honesty from that's her that's her name, Jacksonville, Florida.
+Honesty from that's her, that's her name, Jacksonville, Florida.

-Hi, honesty.
+Hi, Honesty.

 Nice to have you with us.

-Uh Mega Rush Baby Dittoes, Mr. Limbaugh.
+Mega Rush Baby Dittos, Mr. Limbaugh.

 Thank you.